aio-libs/aiohttp/docs/web_advanced.rst

 *aiohttp* guarantees that *cleanup code* is called if and only if *startup code* was successfully finished.

+*statup codes* are called in order of insertion.
+The order is preserved between callbacks in *cleanup* signal and *statup codes*.

+*cleanup codes* are called in reverse order of insertion before any callback in *cleanup* signal.

 Asynchronous generators are supported by Python 3.6+, on Python 3.5 please use `async_generator <https://pypi.org/project/async_generator/>`_ library.